 Real-time inventory tracking

-Easily monitor your stock levels and know where products are stored in your warehouse by tracking inventory in real-time.
+Easily monitor your and control stock levels and know where products are stored in your warehouse by tracking inventory in real-time.
 That way, you know how much product can be shipped now, make faster inventory ordering decisions, and communicate any delays of out-of-stock items quickly.

 Take the guesswork out of EOQ with ShipBob